HMS Prince of Wales FAQs

 You can can view the ship from Princes Parade.

 Please note there will be localised road closures in place for the duration of the visit.
+These road closures can be found here.

 We recommend viewing the ship from Princes Parade.